The Preservation Resource Center is looking for a talented Events Coordinator to join our team.

-- Applicants should be able to walk or stand for long periods of time and life 25 pounds or more.
+- Applicants should be able to walk or stand for long periods of time and lift 25 pounds or more.

-This is a part-time, hourly position.
+This is a full-time, salaried position with benefits.
 More information on request.

-Please email resume and cover letter to Whiton Paine at email@example.com by Friday, August 27, 2021.
+Please email CV and cover letter Whiton Paine at [email protected] by Friday, June 24, 2022.